wix/Detox/FLAKINESS.md

 In order to identify the source of flakiness you're suffering from you need more data.
 If you catch a failing test that should be passing, you need to record as much information as possible in order to investigate.

 * Enable verbose mode in detox.
-This will output a lot of information about what happening during the test.<br>To enable verbose mode run your tests like this:<br>`./node_modules/.bin/mocha e2e --opts ./e2e/mocha.opts --detoxVerbose`
+This will output a lot of information about what happening during the test.<br>

-* Collect the logs of detox-server.
-The server outputs logs to stdout, these logs show you how the tester and the testee communicate.
+To enable verbose mode run your tests in verbose log mode:<br>`detox test --loglevel verbose`